fonic/wcdatool/README.md

 ## How to contact me

 If you want to get in touch with me, give feedback, ask questions or simply need someone to talk to, please open an [Issue](https://github.com/fonic/wcdatool/issues) here on GitHub.
-Be sure to leave an email address if you prefer personal/private contact.
+Make sure to leave an email address if you prefer personal/private contact.